40Cakes/pokebot-gen3/wiki/pages/Configuration - Overview.md

 # 🛠 Configuration Overview

-The bot stores all profile information, such as save games, screenshots, statistics, etc. in the profile `profiles/<profile name>/`) folder, which is automatically created once you create a new profile.
+The bot stores all profile information, such as save games, screenshots, statistics, etc. in the profile `./profiles/<profile name>/`) folder, which is automatically created once you create a new profile.

-Encounter statistics are saved into a sub-folder of your profile `profiles/<profile name>/stats/`.
+Encounter statistics are saved into a sub-folder of your profile as `./profiles/<profile name>/stats/totals.json`.

-Default configurations can be overridden by creating config files in a profile folder.
+Default configurations can be overridden by creating a copy of config files inside a profile folder.

 Most configuration files are in `yml` format and are loaded and validated against a schema at bot launch.
-Any changes made while the bot is running must be reloaded (default mapping is `Ctrl + C`.
+Changes made while the bot is running must be reloaded (default mapping is `Ctrl + C`.

 The wiki page for each configuration file will describe all options that are available, examples and defaults will also be shown.